aruth2/GraphEx/README.md

 ![alt tag](https://raw.githubusercontent.com/aruth2/GraphEx/master/ColorMap4.png)

 The data was selected using the select color bar option.
 This will select every cluster for which a data value exists from the color bar.
 The original graph was minimized to illustrate the data which has been extracted by the program.
 There are a few gaps, but almost the entire graph has been accounted for.
 Some of the data is unreachable and exists as many different clusters each with a few pixels.
 The value of the clustering parameter should be chosen to strike a balance between extracting all data versus resolving differences between colors.
-Don't forget disable the white cluster, as it does not actually contain any useful information.
+Don't forget to disable the white cluster, as it does not actually contain any useful information.

 ![alt tag](https://raw.githubusercontent.com/aruth2/GraphEx/master/ColorMap5.png)